-It’s a bit of a drive to Little Fish in Yallingup, but it’s worth the effort.
+It’s a bit of a drive to Little Fish in Yallingup, but worth the effort.
 Try the blackened fish or the ribs, and leave room for dessert.
-The oozy chocolate fondant is the best.
+The oozy chocolate fondant is the best!

 7. Meet the makers at the Farmers’ Market

-Sticking with a food theme, don’t miss the Margaret River Farmers’ Market.
-It’s held every Saturday on the south side of the Margs townsite.
-The grand thing about this market is that everything sold must be produced locally, and there are plenty of gourmet delights to taste-test as you browse at the stalls.
-Notable favourites are the Italian treats by Claudio Biscotti, the roasted hemp seeds from Vasse Valley, and the always scrumptious sourdough from Margaret River Woodfired Bread.
+Still on the topic of tucker, set aside a Saturday morning to drift from stall to stall at the delicious Margaret River Farmers’ Market.
+It’s held every week on the south side of the Margs townsite.
+The grand thing about this market is that everything sold must be produced locally, and there are plenty of gourmet goodies to sample as you browse.
+Notable favourites of mine include the Italian treats by Claudio Biscotti, the roasted hemp seeds from Vasse Valley, and the always scrumptious sourdough from Margaret River Woodfired Bread.

 8. Go fishing

 Fishing is a relaxing pastime that appeals to all ages.
 You’ll always find friendly fisherman along the Busselton Jetty, trying their luck for herring, squid, samson and salmon.
-You can hire fishing gear (and get some good tips) from Justin at Access Fishing in Dunsborough.
+You can hire fishing gear (and get some good tips) from the guys at Access Fishing in Dunsborough.